 2) Significantly Not As Described (SNAD): The customer states the product they received is significantly different from what the merchant described.

-When any of the above happens, PayPal will send you an email notification of the dispute process under purchase protection.
-They'll equally open a case in the PayPal Resolution Center, the exclusive communication platform where customers and merchants can resolve disputes.
+When any of the above happens, PayPal will send you an email notification of the case through the PayPal Resolution Center, the exclusive communication platform where customers and merchants can resolve disputes.

 How to Win Item Not Received PayPal Dispute